symbiote-h2020/EnablerLogic/README.md

 ```

 ### 7. Registering RAP plugin consumers
+RAP plugin consumers are called when symbIoTe Application access resources
+that enabler provides (registered resources).
+Since enabler can register

-There are following RAP plugin consumers:
+sensors, actuators and services there are corresponding RAP plugin consumers:
-- for reading resources there is `ReadingResourceListener`
+- for reading resources (sensors) there is `ReadingResourceListener`
 - for triggering actuator there is `ActuatingResourceListener`
 - for invoking service there is `InvokingServiceListener`
 - for beginning and ending subscription there is `NotificationResourceListener`